GabrielGutiP/file2TimelineDaVinci/README.md

 Simple, just make sure the Python that is being used by DaVinci has all requirements and drag "txt2video.py" to "C:\Users\Username\AppData\Roaming\Blackmagic Design\DaVinci Resolve\Support\Fusion\Scripts\Edit".
 Then go into DaVinci, enter in Edit panel, go to Workspace in the upper bar, then go to Scripts and there you'll just have to click it to use it.

+You can import in your Media Pool the bin (Bases.drb) or create your own bin to contain all the Text+ templates you are going to use. **Remember that if you make yor own, be careful with names and change them in the code so it finds them.**

-*Any problem with the script will be seeing in the Console, just follow the same path as before but click in Console instead of Scripts.*
+*Any problem with the script will be seen in the Console, just follow the same path as before but click in Console instead of Scripts.*

 ## Use:
 You will need to add marks to your timeline.
 Each mark signifies one paragraph.
 Blue ones are for lower screen text adn red ones for mid right text.
 Also for red marks, the script doesn't adjust everything,